 This post was originally published in 2016.
 It has been updated with new information and photos

 When you make this lemon tahini dressing recipe, please leave a comment and a rating below.
 I love hearing from you!
 Subscribe to my newsletter and have new recipes delivered straight to your inbox once a week.

 - 1 medium lemon, zest and juice of

 - 1 clove garlic, minced

-- Put all ingredients except chili flakes in a mini food processor or blender and blend until smooth and creamy.
+- Add lemon juice and zest to a small jar.
+Next add sesame tahini, followed by minced garlic, oil, warm water and salt.
+Shake to emulsify.
+Alternatively, put all ingredients except chili flakes in a mini food processor or blender and blend until smooth and creamy.

-- Serve with roasted vegetables like asparagus, broccoli or cauliflower. or use as a dressing for potato salad.
+- Serve with roasted vegetables like asparagus, broccoli or cauliflower. or use as a dressing for potato salad or as a veggie dip.
 Sprinkle with dried chili flakes, if desired.